 - use, an additional pedestrian/ cyclist option, and also for architectural heritage and arboricultural benefits.
 I consider this arrangement acceptable and note that this component is common to the three applications.
 The closing of the entrance serving Little Auburn and replanting of the roadside boundary are also considered acceptable. - 7.6.2.
 The proposed main vehicular entrance, located c.20m south of the existing entrance, is planned as the fourth arm of an upgraded signalised junction (of the 'T' junction between Malahide Road and Back Road), which includes new signage and road markings.
-This proposed development and concurrent application Auburn Park (ABP 316504-23, PA Ref.
-F22A/0581, 92 residential units) are to be served by the new entrance and junction arrangement.
+This proposed development and concurrent application Little Auburn (ABP 316498-23, PA Ref.
+F22A/0580, 98 residential units) are to be served by the new entrance and junction arrangement.
 Concurrent application Streamstown (ABP 316444-23, PA Ref.
 F22A/0579) is to be served by a separate vehicular entrance onto Carey's Lane.
 Also common to the three applications is a pedestrian/ cycle path located north of the walled garden which allows pedestrian/ cycle permeability through the overall landholding.
 This path is controlled by bollards thus vehicular through-traffic (save for emergency vehicles) is prevented from using the entrance at Malahide Road (and vice versa).
 While there are planning and traffic safety advantages for residential developments to be served by more than one vehicular entrance, as pedestrian/ cyclist and emergency vehicle permeability is incorporated into the overall road layout and design, I consider the proposed arrangement as I described above to be acceptable.
 I note that the planning authority does not object to the access arrangements in principle, requiring final agreement on technical details through condition. - 7.6.3.
 I note that the layout of the proposal includes pedestrian links to adjoining lands that are in private ownership (with no consent given)/ outside of the applicant's control (e.g., links to the west of the site).
 For such instances, I recommend the inclusion of a condition requiring any indicated pedestrian links to be provided up to the site boundary which can facilitate future connections subject to the appropriate consents.
-Conditions 4(g) and 18(m) of the planning authority decision require the provision of a pedestrian link in the northernmost point of the eastern boundary on to Malahide Road.
-This link had been subject of a FI request and in response the applicant had outlined why it was not considered to be suitable (lack of a desire line and unknown impact on trees).
-Having reviewed the plans and particulars, I concur with the

-- applicant.
-I consider that pedestrian access to Malahide Road will be facilitated via the existing access road or the new access road (both likely to be safe, well trafficked, publicly lit), and there is no meaningful desire line or likely high demand for a route to this corner location.
-Further, a pedestrian link and construction works for same may have an undue impact on the trees/ treeline at this location.
-As such, I do not recommend the attachment of a condition requiring the provision of same.
 In the main and on balance, I consider pedestrian accessibility and safety within the proposed development to be acceptable. - 7.6.4.
 Finally, with regard to car and cycle parking, I highlight the applicability of SPPR 3 and SPPR 4 of the Sustainable Residential Development Guidelines.
 As the appeal site is an intermediate location for the purposes of the guidelines, I confirm that the scheme complies with the maximum car parking standards stipulated in SPPR 3.
 SPPR 4 indicates requirements for cycle parking in terms of quantity (1 cycle storage space per bedroom space for residential units above ground level, plus visitor spaces) and design (dedicated facility of permanent construction).
 As such, proposed cycle parking should align with these mandatory requirements.
-I recommend the attachment of a condition for updated proposals to be submitted to the planning authority for its agreement which would ensure there is sufficient quantity and acceptable design of same. - 7.6.5.
+I recommend the attachment of a condition for updated proposals to be submitted to the planning authority for its agreement which would ensure there is sufficient quantity and acceptable design of same.

+7.6.5.
 For further details on traffic and transportation related issues, I direct the Board to section 9.6 in the EIA of this report in which I consider the impact of the proposed development on the material assets: transport component of the environment, and to my planning assessment of concurrent appeal of Streamstown (ABP 316444-23, PA Ref.
 F22A/0579) in which I consider objections raised in relation to the use of Carey's Lane and Streamstown Lane at construction and operation phases of the development.